Axa Towers

-The Equitable Towers, formerly Axa Towers, are two commercial office buildings in Syracuse, New York.
-The towers were originally named the MONY Towers when they were built by Carrier Corporation, and renamed when Axa acquired the MONY group in 2004.
-They were renamed Equitable Towers in 2020, after Axa was no longer the majority owner of Equitable.
-The buildings serve as offices for New-York-based Equitable Holdings, and have illuminated logos on top.
+The Equitable Towers, formerly AXA Towers, are two commercial office buildings in Syracuse, New York.
+Tower 1 and the attached 'Wing' were built and occupied by Mutual of New York (MONY) in 1966.
+Tower 2 was built by Carrier Corporation in 1971 and named Carrier Tower.
+Carrier eventually relocated out of Carrier Tower and MONY took possession of both Towers.
+The Towers were renamed when AXA acquired the MONY group in 2004.
+They were renamed Equitable Towers in 2020, after AXA was no longer the majority owner of Equitable.
+The buildings serve as offices for New York–based Equitable Holdings, and have illuminated logos on top.

 Description and history

 The west building (Tower I) was completed in 1966 as MONY Tower.
 The east building (Tower II) was built as Carrier Tower in 1971.
 Both stand at 268 ft and have 19 floors.
-They are tied for the second tallest buildings in Syracuse.
+They are tied for the third tallest buildings in Syracuse.
 They were both built with a tube-in-tube structural system with a steel and glass curtain wall facade.
 Tower I has a weather beacon on its roof, and a digital display of time and temperature which can be seen from the north and south sides of the building.